-- i).
-Wind power.
+- i) Wind power.
 In Gloucestershire it is now apparent that there is limited scope for wind turbines without unacceptable visual damage to the landscape both for large and relatively small turbines.
 We will therefore discourage local planning authorities/communities from basing their renewable energy strategies on wind power.
-Any proposals would need to be judged on their individual merits and be subject to clear assessment of their visual effects. - ii.)
-Solar.
+Any proposals would need to be judged on their individual merits and be subject to clear assessment of their visual effects. - ii) Solar.
 In contrast to wind power, we consider there is greater potential for solar power in carefully selected locations.
-A key issue is visibility, particularly when viewed from above, as some panels are reflective.
+Some panels are reflective or visually intrusive, and a key issue is the impact of solar arrays in the landscape, particularly when viewed close-to or from high ground.
 For roof-mounted solar panels there are a number of different panel designs and not all are suitable for prominent positions.
 We will lobby for inclusion in plan policies of a requirement to choose the best design for the particular situation.
 However, most domestic applications are now permitted development.

-Visually, it is more satisfactory to incorporate solar thermal and photo voltaic panels as an integral component of new development and this should be encouraged and good practice promoted.
+Visually, it is more satisfactory to incorporate solar thermal and photo voltaic systems as an integral component of new development and this should be encouraged and good practice promoted.
+CPRE has produced two good practice guides: detailed good practice guidance aimed primarily at designers, manufacturers and installers of PV systems; and a short guide, in the form of 10 design tips, primarily aimed at homeowners.
+Both guides can be viewed and downloaded from the Branch website.

 We will encourage Gloucestershire's local authorities to make use of Article 4 Directions to bring roof-mounted solar panels under planning control where solar panels would be particularly detrimental to the character of the area.

 We will consider proposals for solar arrays on a case by case basis.
-Solar arrays can be difficult to accommodate satisfactorily in the landscape and potentially take farmland out of production.
+Solar arrays can be difficult to accommodate satisfactorily in the rural landscape and potentially take farmland out of production.
 In assessing proposals we will consider issues such as scale, visual impact individually and cumulatively, land quality and restoration of the site at the end of the life of the project.

 iii) Tidal power.
 The Severn Estuary has long been identified as a potential source of tidal power.
-Revived proposals for a Severn Barrage look unlikely to be taken further but there is the prospect of the construction of a series of tidal lagoons (the first such project in Swansea Bay has development consent) and other smaller scale projects may emerge.
-We will monitor the situation but are opposed to schemes which individually or cumulatively would do irreversible and significant damage to the environment and unique ecology of the River Severn.
+Revived proposals for a Severn Barrage look unlikely to be taken further but there is the prospect of the construction of a series of tidal lagoons (the first such project in Swansea Bay has development consent) and other, larger scale projects off Cardiff, Newport and in Bridgwater Bay have been mooted.
+The Government review of the economics of tidal lagoon power (the Hendry Review) has recommended proceeding with the Swansea Bay project as a pathfinder project.
+We will monitor the situation but would be opposed to schemes which individually or cumulatively would do irreversible and significant damage to the environment and unique ecology of the River Severn.
+If the Swansea Bay lagoon goes forward environmental impacts should be fully assessed over a number of years before further projects are proceeded with.